Lighting in Motion: Spatiotemporal HDR Lighting Estimation: Method

 \myparagraph{Dynamic sphere position} In this scenario the camera is static and the spheres are moving.
 A random image space offset $(x',y')$ is selected $x' \sim \mathcal{U}(0,W), \, y' \sim \mathcal{U}(0,H)$, where $W$ and $H$ are the image width and height respectively.
 The spheres will move by this offset in image space over the sequence.
 For depth, an additional factor is sampled for the last frame and the 3D position and world size of the sphere is interpolated through the sequence.

-\myparagraph{Dynamic camera} We procedurally generate two camera poses in the scene and interpolate between them.
-The absolute distance to the sphere is interpolated between the first and last frame with a fixed depth factor to insure smoothness of movement.
+\myparagraph{Dynamic camera} We procedurally generate two camera poses and interpolate between them.
+The absolute distance to the sphere is interpolated between the first and last frame with a fixed depth factor to insure smooth movement.

 \myparagraph{Dynamic lighting} The lighting is made dynamic by randomly rotating the azimuth of the HDRI map, randomly changing the scene's light source intensities, and randomly rotating the ``Sun'' light.